 In the not-too-distant past, the Songsyue Lodge official website was in Mandarin only.
 With its complicated booking process, this made it just about impossible for foreigners to navigate.
 Foreign tourists were advised to email or call the hotel, but with limited success.

 Now the hotel’s official website finally has English, and it is good enough that English speakers can actually understand how to make a booking with the information they provide.
+In summer of 2024, they totally changed the booking webpage, so I’ve had to rewrite much of this article.

-A quick summary is that you’ll need to first sign up, log in, then you’ll be able to book a spot in the dorms or a private room anywhere from 4 to 30 days in advance.
-There’s a little more to it than that, so I’ll take you through each of these steps in more detail below.
+A quick summary is that you’ll need to first sign up, log in, then you’ll be able to book a spot in the dorms or a private room anywhere from 2 to 30 days in advance (note: they count the day of staying as one day, so “two days before” means the day before staying, and “30 days before” is more like “29 days before” in English.

 So it is critical to be online the moment rooms are released for the date you want, and be ready to book as quickly as possible.